 Now that you've upgraded your tires, you may be wondering if this will affect the accuracy of your speedometer.
-In short, unless your new tires are the same diameter as your old tires, yes, your speedometer is reading less accurately.
+Basically, unless your new tires are the same diameter as your old tires, yes, your speedometer is reading less accurately.

 Most vehicles are programmed to convert the number of tire revolutions per minute into the miles (or kilometers) per hour displayed on your speedometer.
 Obviously these calculations are based upon your factory tires.

-If you increase the size of your tires, your new tires must make less revolutions to cover the same distance.
+If you increase the size of your tires, your new tires must make less revolutions to cover the same distance as your old tires.
 Your vehicle, unaware that its tires are now larger, will register the revolutions per minute and display your speed as less than your actual speed.
 In other words, you are traveling faster than your speedometer indicates.
 How much faster?
-Well that depends upon both the difference in your new tire's diameter and the speed at which you are traveling - the larger your new tire's diameter and the faster your rate of speed, the less accurate your speedometer.
+Well that depends upon both the difference in your old and new tire's diameter, and the speed at which you are traveling.
+The larger your new tire's diameter and the faster your rate of speed, the less accurate your speedometer.
 A common method to determine the extent to which your speedometer is off is to compare your vehicle's speedometer to a radar speedometer found in a nearby school zone or construction zone.
 No, you do not need to exceed the speed limit to determine the accuracy of your speedometer.
-If your speedometer is reading 1-2 MPH under a speedometer in a 35-45 MPH zone, your is likely reading 4-5 MPH under your actual speed at 60-70 MPH.
+If your speedometer is reading 1-2 MPH under a speedometer in a 35-45 MPH zone, it is reading approximately 4-5 MPH under your actual speed at 60-70 MPH.

 It is worth noting that changes in the size of your wheel or changes in the width of your tire do not matter.
 In this scenario, the accuracy of the speedometer is only affected by changes in the overall height (diameter) of your tire.